Malizma333/lr-core-rs/format_converter/README.md

-# Line Rider Format Converter, in Rust
+# Line Rider Format Converter

 > [!WARNING]
 > This project is in an unfinished state.
 Use at your own risk.